avengerpenguin/notes/Notes/MBTI Alignments.md

 * Fe is good and lawful or neutral (never chaos)
 * Ti is neutral -- evil when with Se, true neutral with Ne
 * Te is lawful evil
-* Se is chao`tic -- evil with Ti, good with Fi
+* Se is chaotic -- evil with Ti, good with Fi
 * Si is neutral good with Fe, lawful neutral with Te (compassion trumps rules or rules trump compassion)
 * Ni is neutral -- true neutral with Te, neutral good with Fe
 * Fi is chaotic good